-Below are current links for this year's influenza vaccine manufacturer's package inserts that have been licensed for use in the U.S. As a consumer, it is important to understand and read this information carefully prior to receiving a vaccine.
+Below are current links for the 2016/2017 influenza vaccine manufacturer's package inserts that have been licensed for use in the U.S. As a consumer, it is important to understand and read this information carefully prior to receiving a vaccine.
 These links are directly from the U.S. Food & Drug Administration's website, which makes available to the public package insert information from vaccine manufacturers.
 Inserts contain important information regarding drug interactions, contraindications, adverse reactions, warnings and precautions.

 Quadrivalent Vaccines - Nasal